lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/03_Generalised_Additive_Model.md

 ```

     ##                     model      AIC        rsq
-    ## 1       simpler_model_SST 1819.659 0.07551097
+    ## 1       simpler_model_SST 1814.849 0.08653505
-    ## 2 simpler_model_SST_noSIC 1831.548 0.06951284
+    ## 2 simpler_model_SST_noSIC 1817.394 0.08255193
-    ## 3           simpler_model 1838.585 0.07259334
+    ## 3           simpler_model 1827.808 0.07912673
-    ## 4              full_model 1839.674 0.07320851
+    ## 4              full_model 1827.815 0.07912691

-Based on AIC and $r^{2}$, we can see that the models including `SST` are
-the best performing.
-The exclusion of `SIC` results in a slightly lower
-predictive ability, but we will use this latter model for predictions as
-we know GAMs are affected by multicollinearity.
+Even though the model including both `SST` and `SIC` is the best
+performing, we will not use it to predict crabeater distribution because
+including high correlated predictors can negatively affect the GAM
+results.
+In this case, we will choose the second best performing model,
+which includes `SST` only.

 ### Performance metrics